 - Make it as easy on the city or county as possible.

-The ordinance will take effect on October 22, 2019.
-We look forward to seeing it implemented and to seeing other cities and counties across Florida and the Southeast follow Alachua County’s lead!
+The ordinance took effect on October 22, 2019.
+We look forward to seeing other cities and counties across Florida and the Southeast follow Alachua County’s lead!